-Poems By- Bishop Stanley E DownesBishop Stanley E Downes, the current Chief Acharya of Sat Tal Christian Ashram gets inspiration from God to write poems.
+Poems By- Bishop Stanley E DownesBishop Stanley E Downes, the former Chief Acharya of Sat Tal Christian Ashram gets inspiration from God to write poems.
 Please use them in your day to day activities, with due credit to the author.

 Tune: AZMON: CM 8686 “O for a thousand tongues to sing”.